fenrishunter500/FATEBOOK/New Stress Track.md

 In order to preform a restoration spell, firstly the casting Mahou Shoujo must have an Aspect that allows such a spell as detailed on pg [PG NUMBER].
 If so, then player must make an Overcome action using Magic Utility vs. a difficulty equal to the Purity box to be restored.
 If the target currently has been reverted to her ordinary form, the caster has a bonus of (+2) to her roll.
 If she succeeds, the box is cleared and available for use.
 In the case of a success with style, an additional box can be restored.
 This additional box must be the lowest value box below the box restored.

-If this restoration frees up a hit box on a reverted character, she now has access once more t
+If this restoration frees up a hit box on a reverted character, she now has access once more to her magic.
+In addition to gaining back the use of the Magical skills, she immediately goes through Transformation again, but she cannot roll for another Transformation Boon.

 	Example
 	[DUO A] has been the focus of the evil Dark Moon Witch's